rubingshen/AugmentedSocialScientist/README.md

 ## Languages supported

 `Bert` is a pre-trained language model for the English language.
-The module `AugmentedSocialScientist.models` also contains models for other languages:
+The module `augmentedsocialscientist.models` also contains models for other languages:

 - `ArabicBert` for Arabic;
 - `Camembert` or `Flaubert` for French;